Power of Attorney and Advanced Care Directive

 Click on the questions below to reveal the answer.

-It gives the person, or people you choose, the power to manage your money, your assets, your finances and your legal affairs.
-The appointed Attorney can, for example, deal with Centrelink, lodge your tax returns, operate your bank accounts, pay your bills, sell your house, invest your money and use your money for your benefit.
+A Power of Attorney document gives the person, or people you choose, the authority to deal with your money, your assets, your finances and your legal affairs.
+The appointed Attorney can, for example, deal with Centrelink on your behalf, lodge your tax returns, operate your bank accounts, pay your bills sell your house, invest your money and use your money for your benefit.

 Why make an Enduring Power of Attorney?